pmb59/diffNGS/README.md

 <h3>Citation:</h3>
-Please cite NarrowPeaks if you use diffNGS in your research:
+Please cite this paper if you use diffNGS in your research:

-Madrigal P, Krajewski P. NarrowPeaks: Shape-based Analysis of Variation in ChIP-Seq using Functional PCA.
-R package version 1.26.0.
-2019. <a href="http://bioconductor.org/packages/NarrowPeaks/"> http://bioconductor.org/packages/NarrowPeaks/ DOI: 10.18129/B9.bioc.NarrowPeaks </a>.
+<a href="http://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0597-1"> Mateos, Madrigal, et al. (2015) **Genome Biology**: 16:31 </a>.

+Mateos JL, Madrigal P, et al. <a href="https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0597-1"> Combinatorial activities of SHORT VEGETATIVE PHASE and FLOWERING LOCUS C define distinct modes of flowering regulation in Arabidopsis </a>.
+Genome Biology 16, 31 (2015)

 <h3>Contact:</h3>
 Please feel free to contact Dr. Pedro Madrigal at pmb59(AT)cam.ac.uk if you have any question.